HewlettPackard/swarm-learning/docs/Install/Install_the_License_Server.md

 6. Activate the license:

      1. Select the number of licenses to activate and click **Next**.

-          **NOTE**: You can select the number of licenses to be installed on the host machines.
-For example, if you have 5 licenses, you can install 2 on Windows, and 3 on Linux machines.
      2. Designate yourself or for another user for activation.
 Click **Next**.
      3. Enter the lock code you got from the **Install Licenses** page in the HPE Serial Number field and click **Activate**.